henriquesimoes/humpback/solutions/1st-place/submissions/README.md

     - Learning rate: 3e-5
     - Batch size: 5
     - Checkpoint: 66600 of 1st second step attempt
-    - Reached MAP@5 validation: 0.8620
+    - Reached MAP@5 validation: 0.8643

 Kaggle score:
 - Public leaderboard: 0.82299
 - Private leaderboard: 0.85070

 ## Second submission

-The idea was try to train using the playground data in order to achieve a better generalization.
+The idea was to try to train using the playground data in order to achieve a better generalization.

 Training steps: